tncamp/simple-js-app/README.md

+# Prepare to be a-Mew-sed
-Pokedex- Simple JavaScript App
+*A Simple JavaScript App*

-Objective:
+## Project Objective

--Create a web application using, HTML, JavaScript, and CSS.
--The purpose of this specific application is to list Pokemon and their characteristics that are loaded from an external API.
+Build a web application using HTML, CSS, and JavaScript that loads Pokemon data from an external API.

+## User Goals

+This application allows users to view a list of data, in this case, the names of different Pokemon.

+Users can also view additional details of each Pokemon on demand.

+## Project Dependencies

+* HTML
+* CSS
+* JavaScript
+* ESLint rules
+* Bootstrap V5.0.0

+## API
 External API utilized: https://pokeapi.co/